amitmse/in_Python_/Decision Tree/README.md

 	- Above, we can see that Gini score for Split on Gender is higher (0.59> 0.51) than Class so node will split on Gender

-4. Above is Gini and below is for Gini Index (1-gini)
+4. Above is Gini and below is for Gini Index (1-Gini)

 https://github.com/amitmse/in_Python_/tree/master/Random_Forest#gini-importance--mean-decrease-in-impurity-mdi-

+	- Gini and Gini Index based approach reach to same conclusion.
+Only difference is
+		- From Gini based approach we select variable based on higher value.
+  		- While from Gini Index based approach we select lowest one as it's based on Gini Impurity.

-	- Gini Index: (1-gini)
+	- Gini Index: (1 - Gini)
 		- for each branch in split:
 			- Calculate percent branch represents #Used for weighting
 			- for each class in branch: